 They want unusual wines

 Not only do millennials enjoy a wine with an interesting story, they also want to drink wines that are a bit off the beaten track.
-They seek out newness and adventure, which translates into a preference for more obscure wines.
+They seek out newness and adventure.
+This translates into a preference for more obscure wines.
 Rather than going for a typical Cabernet or Merlot, millennials are asking for wines from different, previously unknown regions of Spain and Italy.

 Dr. Jean Twenge, author of the book Generation Me, told The Back Label, “I think a lot of this has to do with millennials’ need for uniqueness.
 Raised in a more individualistic time, they are interested in expressing themselves through personalized and unique purchases.”
 It’s also interesting that even though they have less money than previous generations, millennials are willing to shell out more money for a unique bottle of wine.